Am I required to list all of my properties on the application?

 a.
 Each deeded property has the same owner.
 The owner is usually your land trust but could be a partnership of your land trust and another organization.

-5. For fee-owned land only, is any parcel is non-contiguous regardless of acquisition in one deed or multiple deeds then it counts as a separate parcel and separate premium.
+5. For fee-owned land only, if any parcel is non-contiguous regardless of acquisition in one deed or multiple deeds then it counts as a separate parcel and separate premium.

 6. You may count multiple deeded conservation easements as one parcel if they satisfy all of the following conditions: